At Redwood Hill Farm, we have a small home chicken flock.

 Greens are an important source of nutrition for the chickens.

 Because we have natural predators, we bring all the greens to the coop instead of allowing them to free-range.
 Their favorite vegetable is kale which we grow in our gardens.
 After harvesting our vegetables like cauliflower and broccoli, the rest of the plant gets fed to the chickens.
 Sunflowers in the field that were not harvested for our bouquets are ripened and the seeds fed to the chickens.
 One of their favorite treats is the flies from our homemade fly traps that keep our farm seemingly fly free.
-The chickens are fed locally made, organic grain scientifically set up so they get a balanced ratio of nutrients.
-On very special occasions, they are fed Redwood Hill Farm goat yogurt.
+The chickens are fed locally made, organic grain so they get a balanced ratio of nutrients.
+On very special occasions, they are fed Redwood Hill Farm goat milk yogurt.

 Our chickens provide nutritious eggs for the farm family.
 We think our eggs are truly egg-cellent!